 Taking a stake in our collective future.

-Infrastructure is necessary and invaluable both to our daily lives and the economic potential of this country.
-We shouldn’t let international investors decide the cost and value of investments in infrastructure, or control their effect on our day to day lives.
-If investors believe they can exact a profit from our infrastructure why don’t we choose to invest in it, and save the cost.
+If investors believe they can exact a profit from our necessary infrastructure why don’t we choose to invest in it, and save the cost.
 A British Infrastructure bank should focus on what matters to the British people, maintaining the underlying machinery that makes our lives just a bit better.

 If on average each British person could ‘lend’ £1000 towards a British Infrastructure Bank, immediately more than £40bn of ‘zero-interest’ investment could be leveraged towards the future of this country.
 By taking a not-for-profit, but not-for-loss mentality, the intention of this bank would be making investments in infrastructure that will bring the average standard of living in this country upwards, while ensuring sufficient oversight that this investment can continue well into the future.